Let a New Orleans Car Accident Lawyer Fight for You

 - Punitive damages, which are sometimes awarded to a plaintiff to punish and make an example out of a defendant for egregious acts of negligence

 If you don’t know how much you’re entitled to in compensation or received a settlement offer from an insurance company and you’re not sure if it’s fair, you should exercise caution.
-In most cases, when you accept a settlement from an insurance company you are required to sign a waiver that surrenders your right to sue or pursue any additional compensation for that accident.
+In most cases, when you accept a settlement from an insurance company you are required to sign a waiver that surrenders your right to sue or pursue any additional compensation.

-Get a dedicated car accident lawyer to fight for every dollar you deserve
+A New Orleans car accident attorney can fight for every dollar you deserve

-When you’ve been injured in a New Orleans car accident due to negligence, you only have a limited amount of time to recover compensation for your damages.
-In Louisiana, the statute of limitations for cases involving personal injury is just one year from the date of your accident.
-If you miss that deadline, you may sacrifice your right to get compensated for your accident-related expenses.
+When you’ve been injured in a New Orleans car accident due to negligence, you only have a limited time to recover compensation for your damages.
+In Louisiana, the statute of limitations is typically just one year from the date of the accident.
+If you miss that deadline, you may sacrifice your right to get compensated.

-Let our legal team take control.
+Let a car accident lawyer take control.
 Attorney John S. Williams has the knowledge and experience to personally handle every aspect of your claim and will fight to get you maximum compensation.
 We also help with other types of claims, too.
-Whether you were hit by a car, hurt in a pedestrian accident, severely injured in a bicycle accident or need a lawyer for a streetcar accident, we can review the details of your case for free and give you honest advice on the best way to move forward.
+Whether you were hit by a car, hurt in a pedestrian accident, severely injured in a bicycle accident, or need a lawyer for a streetcar accident, we can review the details of your case for free and give you honest advice on the best way to move forward.